IBM/storage-protect-galaxy/snap-protect/storage-scale/Readme.md

 This section describes the workflows and scripts implementing these workflows.
 All scripts require a valid configuration file `snapconfig.json`, see section [Adjust configuration files](#Adjust-configuration-files) for more details.

-The default location of the configuration file `snapconfig.json` is in `/usr/local/bin`.
-If the configuration file is stored in a different directory, then the script variable `configFile=` must be manually adjusted in all scripts.
+All scripts and the configuration file are stored in a common directory that has read and execute permissions for the instance users or group (e.g., `/usr/local/bin`).

 ### Create safeguarded copy